mikejed/Rock-Plugins/Print blank labels Plugin/readme.md

 If you'd like, you can also download the files we use at my church from this repository.

 ### Get the program
 Once you've installed this plugin, you can download the program from `Admin Tools -> Power Tools -> External Applications`.
-But that just links you to the program in this repository, so you can download it right from here, too.
+But that just links you to the program in this repository, so you since you're already here, you can browse the version folders at the top of this page to download the latest program directly.
 Save it in the same directory as the .prn files you've prepared.
 Then run it.

 ## Use
 Launch the program - you'll have to allow it to run because it's not digitally signed.
 A dialogue will open resembling the following: